-Senior citizens savings scheme Post Office is a government-guaranteed savings scheme available to Indian residents over 60 years of age.
-The deposit expires after 5 years from the date of opening the account but can be renewed once for an additional 3 years.
+Senior citizens savings scheme post office is a government-guaranteed savings scheme available to Indian residents over 60 years of age.
+The plan matures after five years from the account’s opening date but can be renewed once for an additional three years.

 The interest rate for SCSS from April to June 2020 has been set at 7.4%.
-This interest rate is the highest among the different small savings plans in India.
+This interest rate is the highest among India’s different small savings plans.
 The scheme is available at public/private sector banks and through Post Offices in India.

-As a government-backed savings plan, the terms and conditions that apply to SCSS are the same, regardless of the bank/post office through which you invest.
+As a government-backed savings plan, the terms and conditions that apply to SCSS are the same, regardless of the bank/post office, you invest in.

-Rate of Interest For Senior Citizens Savings Scheme
+What is the Rate of Interest For Senior Citizens in Post Office?

-From April 2020, the interest rate on the senior citizen’s savings scheme post office is 7.4% per year for the first quarter (April to June) of the 2020-2021 fiscal years.
-This interest rate is quarterly reviewed by the Ministry of Finance and may change regularly.
+From April 2020, the interest rate on the senior citizen’s savings scheme post office is 7.4% per year for the first quarter (April to June) of the 2020-2021 fiscal year.
+The Ministry of Finance reviewed this interest rate quarterly, which may change regularly.

-Interest on deposits in Senior Citizens Savings Scheme Post Office accounts is calculated and entered every three months (quarterly).
+Interest on deposits in the Senior Citizens Savings Scheme Post Office is calculated and entered every three months (quarterly).

 Below are the interest rates for the SCSS account.